-As noted in the Recovery Efforts to Date section, above, populations of gray wolves in the 44-State listed entity number more than 4,500 individuals and occupy portions of California, Michigan, Minnesota, Oregon, and Washington (Service 2020, pp. 27-28).
-Although gray wolves are present in Colorado, they do not currently meet our definition of a population.
-Reintroduction efforts in Colorado will provide additional redundancy for the 44-State listed entity.
+Reintroduction efforts in Colorado will provide additional redundancy and representation for the 44-State listed entity.
 Redundancy is the ability for the species to withstand catastrophic events, for which adaptation is unlikely, and is associated with the number and distribution of populations.
 Representation is the ability of a species to adapt to changes in the environment and is associated with its ecological, genetic, behavioral, and morphological diversity.
-If successful, the reintroduction in the NEP would improve redundancy by increasing the number of populations at the southern extent of the currently occupied range and representation by increasing the ecological diversity of the habitats occupied by the listed entity.
-For these reasons, reintroduction efforts undertaken by CPW would increase the redundancy and representation, and hence viability, of the currently listed 44-State entity (e.g., Smith et al. 2018).
+Once established, the reintroduction in the NEP will improve redundancy by increasing the number of populations at the southern extent of the currently occupied range and representation by increasing the ecological diversity of the habitats occupied by the listed entity.
+For these reasons, reintroduction efforts undertaken by CPW will increase the redundancy and representation, and hence viability, of the currently listed 44-State entity (e.g., Smith et al. 2018).

 Previous NEP designations have conserved and recovered gray wolves in other regions of the United States, particularly in the NRM.
 Additional management flexibility, relative to the mandatory prohibitions covering nonessential experimental species under the Act, is expected to help address local, State, and Tribal concerns about wolf-related conflicts in Colorado, similar to those experienced in other NRM States.
 Addressing these concerns proactively may result in greater human acceptance of gray wolves and other species of concern.
 Based on past modeling efforts, it has been estimated that Colorado could biologically support approximately 400 to 1,200 wolves (Bennett 1994, pp. 112, 275-280; Carroll et al. 2006, p.
-33), but due to social constraints that could limit the distribution of wolves in the state (Ditmer et al. 2022, p.
-12), the total number of wolves Colorado could support may be slightly lower.
+33), but due to social constraints that could limit the distribution of wolves in the State (Ditmer et al. 2022, p.
+12), the total number of wolves that Colorado could support may be slightly lower.
 Nonetheless, this action will contribute to the conservation of the listed entity by increasing redundancy and representation.